smc765/py-vision-assistant/README.md

 - Create a text file named `.env` and add the line: `OPENAI_API_KEY=<YOUR_API_KEY>`

-### Step 3: Compile the program with the included [build.bat](https://github.com/smc765/py-vision-assistant/blob/main/build.bat) script or with the command:
+### Step 3: Compile the program with the included [build.bat](https://github.com/smc765/py-vision-assistant/blob/main/build.bat) script or with the command

     pyinstaller --onefile --console --add-data=".env:." main.py